 Our board of directors is the backbone of our organization and is the key to our success.
 Their cultural diversity and years of experience contribute to the development of our programs that empower the most vulnerable and oppressed individuals in the world.

-Ms. Buchser spent years teaching in the public school system that led her to a position as Associate Research Scientist at American Institutes for Research.
+Ms. Buchser has an extensive background in a diversity of sectors which include education, technology, and investor relations.
+She spent years teaching in the public school system that led her to a position as Associate Research Scientist at American Institutes for Research.
 At the Institute, she was responsible for the development of a concept of using the vocational education program as a means of advancing economic enterprise.
 This proposal set the standard for economic enterprise development within the vocational education program, which was eventually renamed the highly successful CTE of Career Technical Education Program.
 The CTE program is one of Rose Academies’ programs that encourage vocational skills development for improved economic income.

 Ms. Buchser turned her skills over to the technology industry where she worked as Director of Investor Relations for five different public companies.
 During that time, she also served as President of the Silicon Valley Chapter of the National Investor Relations Institute (“NIRI”).
 Ms. Buchser received her Bachelor of Arts from Swarthmore College and her Masters of Science from the University of Pennsylvania.

-Ms. Ainomugisha has over 10 years of customer service, business operations and program management.
+Ms. Ainomugisha has over 14 years of customer service, business operations and program management.
 She has a background in community development and journalism which are keys to her success in working in the field of NGO public relations.

 As Rose Academies-Uganda’s Program Director, she is responsible for program management, public relations, and staff coordination of our educational programs.
 Under her direction, she has developed our Rose Uganda Fellowship Program into a recognized provider of critical healthcare education.